gamemanual0/gm0/source/docs/software/using-android-studio.rst

     If this doesn't work, recheck the IP address of the phone and try again with that IP address if it is different.

-Connecting to the Control Hub
+Connecting to a Control Hub
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Once you're connected to the Control Hub's network, you simply need to connect to the device using :code:`adb connect 192.168.43.1:5555`.
+Once you're connected to a Control Hub's network, you simply need to connect to it using
+:code:`adb connect 192.168.43.1:5555`.

-Once a connection is established, the device should appear in the device dropdown in Android Studio.
+Once a connection is established, it should appear in the device dropdown in Android Studio.

 Version Control